openinnovation-hotel-check-in-out/ideation/docs/to_clarify.md

 1. Stated under the section "Possible Use Cases" that the solution should "begin their check-in journey before arrival and complete it upon arrival".

-    a.
     What needs to be done during the digital checking-in process?
-Are there any particular details/ workflow where it must be adhered to provide a check-in process?
+Is there any of the hidden/back-end process must be adhered to provide a seamless and contact-less check-in process?

     b.
 Which part of the process can guests complete up to before arrival, and what else do they need to do to complete the check-in process upon arrival?